News Releases and Op-Eds

 “The decision by the Federal Court of Appeal to overturn the Government of Canada’s approval of the Trans Mountain Pipeline expansion underscores the result of the lack of consistent and clear guidelines on how to seek consent and approvals on major permitted projects in Canada.

-“Increasingly, major projects and investment decisions in this country are being permitted and regulated through the courts rather then by our duly elected legislators.
+“Increasingly, major projects and investment decisions in this country are being permitted and regulated through the courts rather than by our duly elected legislators.
 We cannot govern a country, meaningfully reconcile with First Nations, or build the economy through the courts.

 “Once again, the goal posts have been moved on an approved project of national significance.
 It is unfair to ask businesses to enter a process with uncertain timelines, unknown costs and a lack of clarity as to when, or even if, they will arrive at a final decision.
 This continues to erode investor confidence in Canada at a time when there are countless opportunities to invest in jurisdictions around the world, including many that don’t have the same rigorous environmental or social standards as Canada.